krunch3r76/lc_autolfs/README.md

 (host) ($LFS/sources)$ cd lc_autolfs
 (host) ($LFS/sources/lc_autolfs)$ git checkout v0.1.0
 ```
+**if this was a pass 1 or pass 2 instruction you would change the name of the source dir and append _pass1 _pass2 etc then mklfscmd**

 ## chroot into $LFS
 next chroot into $LFS as per the manual directions (mount proc as needed beforehand)